-The expense limitation for each Fund listed above excludes any taxes, interest, brokerage commissions and other costs incurred in connection with the purchase and sale of portfolio securities; acquired fund fees and expenses; short-sale dividend expenses; Rule 12b-1 fees; fees paid pursuant to an Administrative Services Plan; fees paid to JPMorgan Chase Bank, N.A. ("JPMorgan") (as the Trust's sub-administrator) related to the SEC's Financial Reporting Modernization and Liquidity Risk Management Program Rules (as provided for in Amendment No. 10 to the Sub-Administration Agreement between JPMorgan and Nationwide Fund Management LLC dated July 1, 2018); other expenditures which are capitalized in accordance with generally accepted accounting principles; and expenses incurred by the Funds in connection with any merger or reorganization.
-The expense limitation for each Fund also may exclude other nonroutine expenses not incurred in the ordinary course of the Funds' business.
+Until at least April 30, 2022, NFA has agreed contractually to waive advisory fees and, if necessary, reimburse expenses in order to limit total annual fund operating expenses, excluding any taxes, interest, brokerage commissions and other costs incurred in connection with the purchase and sale of portfolio securities, acquired fund fees and expenses, short sale dividend expenses, Rule 12b-1 fees, fees paid pursuant to an Administrative Services Plan, fees paid to JPMorgan Chase Bank, N.A. ("JPMorgan")(as the Trust's sub-administrator) related to the SEC's Financial Reporting Modernization and Liquidity Risk Management Program Rules, as provided for in Amendment No. 10 to the Sub-Administration Agreement between JPMorgan and Nationwide Fund Management LLC, dated July 1, 2018, other expenditures which are capitalized in accordance with generally accepted accounting principles, expenses incurred by a Fund in connection with any merger or reorganization and may exclude other nonroutine expenses not incurred in the ordinary course of a Fund's business, for all share classes of the Funds as follows: